AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 ### Brand Portal {#assets-brand-portal-6540}

-* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe I/O on AEM 6.5.4 (CQDOC-15655).
+* Brand Portal users are not able to publish contribution folder assets to [!DNL Assets] on upgrading to Adobe I/O on Experience Manager 6.5.4 (CQDOC-15655).
+For an immediate fix on Experience Manager 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.

-  This issue will be fixed in the next service pack AEM 6.5.5.

-  For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.

-* Metadata schema drop-down values are not visible in asset properties(CQ-4283287).
+* Metadata schema popup values are not visible in asset properties (CQ-4283287).

 * Metadata subschema do not display tabs based on mimetype in asset properties (CQ-4283288).